pivotal-cf/azure-blobstore-resource/README.md

 # azure-blobstore-resource
 A concourse resource to interact with the azure blob service.
-Currently only supports versioning blobs using snapshots.

 > NOTE: The resource has been moved from the `czero` dockerhub account to the `pcfabr` dockerhub
 > account.
 If your pipeline is currently using the resource from `czero` it should be switched